-The BS in Nutrition and Exercise Physiology (BS NEP) prepares students to be eligible for health fitness or clinical certification through the American College of Sports Medicine (ACSM), and also puts them on the path toward completing education required to take the Registered Dietitian Nutritionist (RDN) exam through the Academy of Nutrition and Dietetics.
-The coursework and supervised practice required for the RDN exam is offered through the WSU MS CPD program, as well as many other graduate-level programs across the country.
+The BS in Nutrition and Exercise Physiology (BS NEP) prepares students for Health Fitness Certifications and Specialty Certifications through the American College of Sports Medicine (ACSM), and also puts them on the path toward completion of requirements for the Registered Dietitian Nutritionist (RDN) exam through the Academy of Nutrition and Dietetics.
+The coursework and supervised practice required for the RDN exam is offered through the WSU MS CPD program.

 Assessment of student achievement in the BS NEP will be determined by the following knowledge, skills, and abilities as defined by the ACSM: